atomsoftwarestudios/AjsDev/AjsDoc/README.md

 ### Introduction

-AjsDoc is an example application using the Ajs Framework.
-Currently, the Ajs Visual Studio Project is included in the AjsDoc Visual Studio Solution and the last recent version of the Ajs Framework is sotred in this repository as both projects are currently developed and debugged together.
+AjsDoc is the TypeScript documentation browser including guides and examples.
+It was developed as one of example application using the Ajs Framework.

+The AjsDoc is single page web application without need of any specific backends.
+The pure web server configured to support the Ajs Single Page applications is required (see http://ajsfw.azurewebsites.net/Web-Server-Requirements-and-Configuration) for details.

-The JSON documentation data for AjsDoc are required to be generated with the TypeDoc (https://github.com/TypeStrong/typedoc).
+The JSON documentation data for AjsDoc are required to be generated with the [AtsDoc](https://github.com/atomsoftwarestudios/AtsDoc)
+Node.js command line utility.

 ---